 We all have a voice in our head.

 So where does this voice come from anyway?
 Is it something we are born with?
 Or is it something that’s learned, and can be influenced by others around us?

-Great teachers do more than teach
+Great teachers do more than teach?

 But does their influence go deeper than this?
-Is it possible that teachers can have an impact on our thought processes as well?
+Is it possible that teachers can have an impact on our cognitive processes as well?

 Positive and negative coaching styles

-Studies of coaches and athletes have indeed found that coaches’ actions can influence athletes’ self-esteem, confidence, and cognitive anxiety (i.e. the worries, doubts, and fear of mistakes).
+Studies of coaches and athletes have indeed found that coaches’ actions can influence athletes’ self-esteem, confidence, and cognitive anxiety (i.e. worries, doubts, and fear of mistakes).

 Using a pair of questionnaires, the researchers measured the positivity/supportiveness and negativity of both the coaches’ behavior and the athletes’ inner dialogue.